 Note that if you are using Linux with kernel 5.5.x, your builds may hang for an infinite period of time due to this Flutter issue: https://github.com/flutter/flutter/issues/49185.
 This problem is probably caused by another Dart issue: https://github.com/dart-lang/sdk/issues/40589.
 At the time of writing this article, these are still under investigation.

 At this point our app should look like this:

 Let’s click on FAB (Floating Action Button) and see that the counter is changing.

 Now it’s time to write some code.
-Let’s go to line #21 and change the blue color to something else and use the Hot reload option (Ctrl+\ or Alt+\ on macOS) to apply changes immediately.
+Let’s go to the line #21 and change the blue color to something else and use the Hot reload option (Ctrl+\ or Alt+\ on macOS) to apply changes immediately.
 Note that counter value was preserved.

 The best way to source code